 Mostly in children, more often peripubertal.
 In about 70% of patients, the disease begins between the ages of 6 and 20 with a peak of the disease during puberty.
 It typically progresses in relapses with phases of extensive lack of symptoms.
 Complete remissions are rare.

 LocalizationThis section has been translated automatically.

-Mainly seborrheic zones of the face and trunk, hairy head, anogenital region, Palmae, plantae and nails.
-Mucosal lesions (mainly on the hard palate) are found in about 15% of patients.
-Occasionally, in exposed areas, they occur more frequently!
+Mainly seborrheic areas of the face and trunk, hairy head, anogenital region, palmae, plantae and nails.
+Mucosal lesions (primarily on the hard palate) are found in about 15% of patents.
+Occasionally occurring more intensely in exposed areas!

-Rarely arranged along the Blaschko lines (called "segmental Darier`s disease" in Anglo-American literature).
+Rarely arranged along the Blaschko lines (in Anglo-American literature called "segmental Darier`s disease").
 Here the genetic connection with the common diffuse phenotype has been proven.

 Clinical featuresThis section has been translated automatically.

 - Initially glass pinhead-sized, isolated standing, reddish to brownish, mostly non follicular papules (naming incorrect).
 Brown, firmly adherent keratoses confluent to beet-like, verrucous or macerated areas.
 The affected areas show a dirty-brownish aspect; mostly unpleasant body odour.
 The patients appear unkempt.
 Occasionally severe itching.
 The skin changes are often provoked by light (appearance in the area of the exposed areas).
 Triggered also by heat and sweating.